Jisjo/ansible_docker-build-and-push-to-dockerhub/README.md

 ----
 ## Description
-Here I'm automating docker image creating using ansible. we will be installing docker and building a docker image for an Flask application.
+Here I'm automating docker image creating using ansible. we will be installing docker and building a docker image for a Flask application.
-Also, the image built will be pushed to DockerHub using ansible playbook.
+Also, the image built will be pushed to DockerHub using ansible-playbook.

 ----